BakhtiyorParpiboev/CppProjects/LibraryManagement/README.md

-this is system for managing online e-library.
-That is built with combinatiion of postgres SQL and C++(libpqxx) for educational purpose to learn more and understand about how database works.
+this is system based on function-oriented programming for managing online e-library.
+It has multi-functions for e-library.That is built with combinatiion of postgres SQL and C++(libpqxx) for educational purpose to learn more and understand about how database works.
 If someone wants to use it.
 It is free to use.